 The liability for future policyholder benefits for long-term disability (included in the Life segment) and long-term care insurance (included in the Run-off segment) includes assumptions based on the Company's experience for future morbidity, withdrawals and interest.
 Interest rate assumptions used for long-term disability in establishing such liabilities range from 4% to 7%.
 Claim reserves for these products include best estimate assumptions for claim terminations, expenses and interest.
-Interest rate assumptions used for establishing long-term care claim liabilities range from 3% to 7%.
+Interest rate assumptions used for assumptions of 7%.